henriqueleite42/anvil/README.md

 - Generate standardized clients for your APIs, with automatically generate `CHANGELOG.md`s that follows [SemVer](https://semver.org)
 - Allows for external plugins that allow for integration with other tools like Jira, Linear, Slack or your own custom system
 - Easy to change things at a global scale: Do not get stuck into a language or architecture anymore, if you want to change one day, it's 100x times easier and faster.
-- You are not stuck to Hephaestus.
+- You are not stuck to Anvlet.
 It's not a framework, it generates code that you have 100% control of.
-If you don't want to use Hephaestus anymore, it will have no impact on your systems.
+If you don't want to use Anvlet anymore, it will have no impact on your systems.

 ## F.A.Q.

-### Is Hephaestus ready to use right out the box?
+### Is Anvlet ready to use right out the box?

 If you are whiling to adopt one of the architectures proposed by one of ht existing generators, including the ones that we maintain, **yes!**

 If you want to implement your own architecture, with your own code patterns, so you will have to write your own generator, what is veeeery complex and time consuming compared to write a single micro-service, but pays off on the long run if you plan to have more than a dozen of micro-services.

-### Is Hephaestus a silver bullet for every project?
+### Is Anvlet a silver bullet for every project?

-No. We are very clear that Hephaestus is focused on **Event-Oriented, Domain-Driven, Decoupled MicroServices, with a Delivery-Usecase-Repository architecture and SQL Databases**.
+No. We are very clear that Anvlet is focused on **Event-Oriented, Domain-Driven, Decoupled MicroServices, with a Delivery-Usecase-Repository architecture and SQL Databases**.
 It may be used in other cases, but we don't give support for these other cases.

-### Can Hephaestus be used for monoliths?
+### Can Anvlet be used for monoliths?

 Sure, it probably will work great with monoliths too, since they kinda are "big micro-services", we don't guarantee that it will be perfect, but for sure it will help.

-### Can Hephaestus be used with NoSql databases?
+### Can Anvlet be used with NoSql databases?

 You kinda can if you have the right plugin, but the schema is not and will not be designed for the specific needs that a NoSql database have.
-If you want to use a NoSql database as a SQL database, Hephaestus will probably fit your needs.
+If you want to use a NoSql database as a SQL database, Anvlet will probably fit your needs.

-### Why does Hephaestus hates creativity, free thinking and innovation?
+### Why does Anvlet hates creativity, free thinking and innovation?

 We don't hate it, but the main goal of any company is to serve their clients well, and all things that doesn't reach of this goal is a waste of time and money.